The Ultimate Guide to Exploring the Northern South Island

 Last year, we travelled in June (Winter) in the Wave 2 motorhome and had so much fun exploring iconic, must see places like Lake Tekapo, Mt Cook, Wanaka, Queenstown, and Fiordland National Park...
 This year was a little different.
 We hit the road in the first week of May (Autumn) but instead of travelling South like many do, we decided to see what Northern South Island had to offer.
 Northern South Island tends to not get as much attention as it’s Southern half.
 It’s really a shame because, as you’ll see, it’s just as amazing.

-Thinking about exploring the Northern half of South Island on your holiday?
+Thinking about exploring the Northern half of the South Island on your holiday?
 Well you’re in luck because I’ve made a guide of all the places you need to see as well as some travel tips which will hopefully come in handy along the way!

 Kaikoura